 Because our contract is with your Academy board, all relevant correspondence is sent electronically directly to your Board President.
 It is important that the Board President share all SVSU communication with their boards and management company representatives, as applicable, in a timely fashion.

 SVSU currently uses Epicenter and SVSU Transportation Checklist (16KB) to monitor each charter’s compliance in the broad array of areas required by statute and by your contract with us.
-The 19-20 Reporting Calendar (193KB) can be helpful in meeting deadlines for SVSU and others (this is not an all-inclusive document, as CEPI’s calendar is only available through December 2019).
+The can be helpful in meeting deadlines for SVSU and others (this is not an all-inclusive document).
 We urge you to review them to assure that you understand the many requirements of charter schools in Michigan.

 PSA Insurance Requirements (MUSIC) Oct.
 2017 (15KB)